 An Old Standby

-Many people have opted for limewash over traditional paints ever since the Environmental Protection Agency announced those paints as one of the top five biohazards.
+Many people have opted to limewash the brick over traditional paints ever since the Environmental Protection Agency announced those paints as one of the top five biohazards.
 Made from natural sources, there are good reasons why many people are choosing to limewash their bricks in addition to the beauty it provides.

 Limewash is safe for people with allergies or ailments like asthma.
 Its high pH level keeps microorganisms from growing.
 This gives it a hypoallergenic quality, making it a good indoor alternative to regular indoor paints as well.
 It doesn’t contain the chemical contaminants of traditional paints so it’s a perfect alternative for people who are earth-friendly and want to maintain a low carbon footprint.